msheliga1/pj3ReactQLCoalViolence/README.md

             - Duplicates allowed issue:
         Tried removeBook (by username): Works
         Tried getById - importing ObjectId and new ObjectId(stringValue).
 Complained cant cast.
-SERVER
+CLIENT
     Should run at same time as graphQL if "mpm run develop".
-(Big shout out to Chris for help!)
+(Big shout out to Chris for help!).
+        App at port 3000.
+GraphQL at 3001.
     Found queries and mutations under client/src/utils
         Added graphQL style routes, by copying and pasting from graphQL.
 Made sure got all non password data.
     Verified: main page still displays.